bpb27/rewa/NOTES.md

 # Latest

-- director, etc. tokens should have letter prefix
 - oscars year should be table
   - can take a year range
   - movie | award | won | recipient